PacificBiosciences/PacBioFileFormats/RunDesignCsv.rst

 This services endpoint will list, for each kit, the part numbers ("PartNumber") and whether it is obsolete ("IsObsolete").
-Dates must also be valid, meaning they must exist on the gregorian calendar.
+Dates must also be valid, meaning they must exist on the Gregorian calendar.

 Parameters
 ----------